jc141x/jc141-bash/setup/readme.md

 <br><br>

 ### Modding
 Adding a mod is supported through using the `files/groot-rw` directory.
-Add files to it directly or mount the game files with 'mount-dwarfs' as seen above and add or edit files in the 'files/groot' directory.
+Add files to it directly or mount the game files as seen above and add or edit files in the 'files/groot' directory.

 These files will be saved into the 'files/groot-rw' directory and override the base game files on each run.
 <br><br>